XFT: An Extension of the Discrete Fractional Fourier Transform: Quadrature of the fractional Fourier transform

 Therefore, the multiplication of the matrix ${\mathcal F}_z$ by the vector $g$ gives the vector $G$ with entries

 for $j=1,2\ldots,N.$ Note that this equation is a Riemann sum for the integral

 that is,

 Note that ${\mathscr F}_z[g(t'),t]$ is the continuous fractional Fourier transform \cite{Nam80} of $g(t')$ up to a constant.
 Thus, the matrix ${\mathcal F}_z$ is a discrete fractional Fourier transform.
-Since the fractional transform is an extension for the Fourier transform, ${\mathcal F}_z$ is termed XFT.
-It should be noted that the XFT is a discretization of the fractional Fourier transform for any complex value $z$ of the unitary circle $\vert z\vert\le 1$ and not only for $z$ lying on its boundary, as it is usually considered.
-Note that for the XFT, the argument $\varphi$ of $z=r\exp(i\varphi)$ is real and not complex as it is used in some applications \cite{Pel06}. \\ In the case $z=\pm i$, (\ref{fasy}) becomes
+It should be noted that it is a discretization of the fractional Fourier transform for any complex value $z$ of the unitary circle $\vert z\vert\le 1$ and not only for $z$ lying on its boundary, as it is usually considered and that the argument $\varphi$ of $z=r\exp(i\varphi)$ is real and not complex as it is used in some applications \cite{Pel06}. \\ In the case $z=\pm i$, (\ref{fasy}) becomes

-that is, the XFT becomes a discrete Fourier transform.
+thus, we have a discrete Fourier transform.
 It has been previously obtained in \cite{Cam92} where some numerical examples are given, and it has been applied to the analysis of brain signals \cite{Sol09}.